MicrosoftDocs/dataexplorer-docs/data-explorer/automated-deploy-overview.md

 ## Deploying Schema Entities

-Kusto Schema Entities can be created / updated by running Kusto scripts consisting of [Control Commands](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/).
+Kusto Schema Entities deployment is about deployment Kusto tables, functions, policies, permissions, etc.  .
+Entities can be created / updated by running Kusto scripts consisting of [Control Commands](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/).

 There are many ways to automate this: